Karl-Heinz Weimer (1917 – 1997)

 Karl-Heinz Weimer shared the fortunate recipe of many of the great pioneers.
 He had a large intellectual faculty, along with visionary ideas – his ideas and patents still being used today would also show us had the street smarts to get his ideas and products to the market.
 For his unique concepts, Weimer holds many patents including the Ellipsoid Shaped Drum, Conical Shaped Drum Shells (Telstar Drumset) and the disappearing tom mount.
 The disappearing tom mount, which had tubes penetrating both bass drum and tom toms, is the basis of Pearl mounting systems from the 80’s.
 The bass drum mounted disappearing cymbal stand with a rod passing through a clamped ball was resurrected by Sonar in the 90’s.
 In addition to running the Trixon Drum Company, Weimer was also the owner of Germany’s Famous Music City Music Store in the heart of Hamburg, Germany.

-Hamburg, Germany, 1956 – Karl-Heinz Weimer starts the production of the first drum sets from a small warehouse in Hamburg and names the sets Trixon.
+Hamburg, Germany, 1956 – Karl-Heinz Weimer starts the production of the first drum sets from a small warehouse (below) in Hamburg and names the sets Trixon.

 From the onset it was obvious that Weimer had something new to offer.
 One could also say he was a true man of his country, Germany, with the pride of producing the best products down to the last finishing detail.
 To give him even more credit, Germany was also recovering from a war with the entire world and was split into two individual countries.
 These were difficult times for all Germans.
 The Trixon Drums emblem, as seen on the first Luxus Series Drumsets, is the best indication of Weimer’s enthusiasm and direction for Trixon.